L0K3SHP/base64/README.md

 # Base64
 ## Base 64 Encoding/Decoding Program using ***Python***

-### Looking for Contributer for making code more efficeient
+### Looking for Contributer to make code more efficeient

 Prerequisite:
 <ol>